moble/quaternion/README.md

 Now, any time the super-repo is checked out, the subtree will be there automatically.

-If you want to merge new changes in the subtree, run this:
+If you want to merge new changes that have been made in this subtree into the super-repo, run something like this:

 ```sh
 git fetch auto_version